benjaminchong99/deepLearning_AlzheimerDetection/README.md

 Clone this repository
 ```
 git clone https://github.com/benjaminchong99/deepLearning_AlzheimerDetection.git
+you'll want to pull from the finalsubmission branch
 ```

 ## Requirements
 1. Install the dependencies:
 `pip install -r requirements.txt`
-2. Ensure ad_labels.py, datasetv2.py, datasetv3.py and dataset.zip are all in your environment.
+2. Ensure ad_labels.py, datasetv2.py and archive.zip are all in your environment.
-3. Unzip dataset.zip
+3. Unzip archive.zip
 4. Run inceptionv3_smote_3.ipynb for a full breakdown of inceptionv3 models and standard 2-layer CNN
 5. Run DL_proj for learning rate experiments.